Cornerstone Children’s Dentistry

-Jerri joined the CCD team as our Patient Coordinator in March 2018.
-Jerri is from upstate New York and has called Charleston her home since 2007.
-She is a mother to a wonderful little boy named Eli and bulldog named Dozer.
-Jerri enjoys venturing outside to explore with her son and riding motorcycles with her family.
-Dentistry runs in her family and she is so excited to be a part of the CCD family!
+Jerri joined the CCD team March of 2018.
+Jerri is from upstate New York and has called Charleston her home for 15 years.
+She is mother to a wonderful little boy named Eli and two fur babies.
+Jerri enjoys outdoor adventures with her son and traveling to new places.
+Dentistry runs in her family and she is so excited to be a part of the CCD team!

 Leigh Ann started with CCD in June 2016 and loves working with children!
 She loves going to the beach with her son and family.
 After graduating from Campbell University with a degree in Psychology, she taught golf for a few years before entering the medical management and business development industry.
 She can’t wait to see you and your children for a pleasant and fun time at CCD.

 According to the American Academy of Pediatric Dentistry (AAPD) and the American Academy of Pediatrics (AAP), your child should visit the dentist by his/her 1st birthday.
 Making the first and every visit enjoyable and positive for your child starts at home.
 Inform your child of the visit and that they are welcome to ask any questions.
 Giving your child information regarding the visit even at a young age will help relieve their fear of the unknown.
 You may tell your child that he/she will likely have their teeth brushed, counted, and pictures taken of their teeth.
 And, that they will sit in the “big girl” or “big boy” chair to have their teeth all shiny and clean!